Everything you need to know about SEO, in 3 minutes.

-SEO is a measurable, repeatable process that is used to send signals to search engines that your pages are worth showing in SERP.
-More importantly, it is the first line your potential clients see while looking for a solution online.
+SEO is a measurable, repeatable process that is used to send signals to search engines that your pages are ready to be included in SERP.
+More importantly, it is responsible for the first line your potential clients see while looking for a solution online.

-SEO is responsible for aligning company digital image, brand offering and proposition(s) with consumers needs and buying behavior.
+SEO is responsible for aligning company digital image, brand offering and proposition(s) with consumers needs and searching behavior.